nolanMinsung/ExpandableCell/README.md

 ## ✨ Features

-- **Smooth Folding Animation**
+- **Smooth Expanding Animation**
-  Cells smoothly transition between folded and expanded states.
+  Cells smoothly transition between expanded and folded states.
 - **Easy to Use**
-  Simply inherit `FoldableCell`, register it in `FoldableCellCollectionView`, and set up your data source.
+  Simply inherit `ExpandableCell`, register it in `ExpandableCellCollectionView`, and set up your data source.

 ### Other Features
 - Currently optimized for a single-section layout with multiple cells in one row.